Abhishek-Kaudare/Kubernetes-Notes/Configuration/Configuration.md

 >
 > If you want Kubernetes to successfully schedule the Pods in this example, you must have existing nodes with the `kubernetes.io/os=linux` label.

+!!! **Taints & Tolerations + Node Affinity**

+    `Node Affinity` gives us the ability to attach a certain pod with a certain set of nodes but it does not deter other pods with no affinity set to get attached to the same node.

+    In this case we can use `Taints and Tolerations` to only allow certain pods with specific labels to it.